zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/mem/README.md

 ### **2. Vectorized 2×2 Tile Expansion (`matmul_vectorized_2x2_mmul`)**

-This is the default and most relevant kernel for your project.
+This is the default and most relevant kernel for the project.

 It expands: